wolberine/docs/markdown/guide/cloud/routing-rules.md

 be stored in M2X.
 However, if you pre-create a numeric stream with the given name, M2X will attempt to parse the data payload as a number.
 This can be useful for devices sending numeric sensor readings to the Hologram Cloud.

+### Heartbeat

+The Heartbeat routing rule emits an event if it does not receive data from its subscribed topics for a period of time.
+This can be useful to generate alerts when devices unexpectedly go offline.

+While most routing rules send their output to an external service, the Heartbeat rule feeds back into the CSR under a different, configurable topic.
+By creating another rule that subscribes to the Heartbeat output, you can send the alert to any external destination.
+For example, let's create an alert to send an email when the device with ID `12345` fails to write a message for 15 minutes.

+Create a Hologram route, and select *Heartbeat* as the route type.
+The heartbeat rule has two parameters:

+* **Publish To:** The CSR topic that this rule will write an event to.
+This should be different than the *Subscribes to* topic.
+* **Heartbeat time:** The output event will be sent if no messages are received for this many seconds.

+{{{ image src="/wp-content/uploads/2017/01/heartbeat-route.png"
+          alt="Configuration for Heartbeat route" }}}

+Then, create an email route which subscribes to the *Publish To* topic that you defined in the Heartbeat route.
+Now, if your device fails to write a message in a 15-minute period, you'll receive an email.

 ### Custom Integrations With Webhooks